fluent/website/plugin.rst

 You can use following command to search plugins released on RubyGems::

-   $ fluent-gem search -r fluent-plugin
+   $ fluent-gem search -rd fluent-plugin

 Type following command to install it::